 Seeds need air, just like seedlings and established plants.
 If the soil is too wet and there is too little air circulation, it will spell death for your seeds before they even have a chance to get started.

-To keep your seeds from suffocating due to lack of air, there are two key things you can do.
+To keep your seeds from suffocating due to lack of air, there are two things you can do.

 First, keep the soil moist, but not wet.
 Do not over water the soil, and consider using a cloche to help you to get the right moisture level.

-Second, keep the soil loose.
-Do not compact the soil by pushing down on it either before or after planting your seeds.
 When there is more space between soil particles, there is more space for air and water, both of which are necessary for seed germination.

 Planting Depth For Sunflower Seeds